 Points of interest and Catholic lore

-The son going to ‘a distant country’ shows that he has turned his back not only on his father but also on his faith.
-He has left his true heritage behind.
-His repentance and return becomes all the more poignant.
+The son who travelled to ‘a distant country’ has turned his back on both his father and his faith, and he has left his true heritage behind.
+His repentance and return are all the more poignant, given this context.

-Accepting work with pigs shows just how low the son had sunk because pigs are unclean animals to the Jews and touching them rendered the son unclean as well.
+Accepting work that involved pigs shows just how low the son had sunk.
+The Jews consider pigs to be unclean animals, and touching them rendered the son unclean as well.

-By asking for his inheritance, the son was as good as saying to his father, ‘I wish you were dead.’
+The son asking for his inheritance essentially conveyed ‘I wish you were dead’ to the father.
 This makes the father’s forgiveness all the more astounding.

 Exploring the Word

-The religious leaders at the time of Jesus felt that there was no place for sinners in God’s kingdom.
-This parable shows that there is always hope and a promise of forgiveness for those who repent and turn again to God, and that God never tires of seeking the lost.
-The father allows his youngest son the freedom to choose his way and make his own mistakes, but he keeps the door of welcome open.
-Through his journey, this son comes to realise that his fulfillment lies with his father and returns.
-At this point, the elder son changes places with the younger and becomes the one who is alienated and outside the feast.
-The reaction of the father is consistent: he goes outside to meet his elder son, now the lost one, to tell him, ‘All I have is yours.’
-The reward is for both the righteous and the repentant sinner.
+The religious leaders during Jesus' time felt that sinners had no place in God’s kingdom.
+This parable proves that there is always hope and forgiveness for those who repent and turn again to God—and that God never tires of seeking the lost.
+The father in the parable allows his youngest son to choose his won way and make his own mistakes; however, he keeps the door of welcome open.
+In his journey, the son comes to realise that his fulfilment lies with his father and returns.
+At this point, the elder son exchanges places with the younger son, becoming alienated and excluded from the feast.
+The father's reaction is consistent: he goes outside to meet his elder son, now the lost one, to tell him, ‘All I have is yours.’
+The reward is thus intended for both the righteous and the repentant sinner.

-Do you have a sense of God seeking you out, even in your anger or confusion, and saying to you, ‘All I have is yours’?
+Have you ever felt that God has sought you out, even in your anger or confusion, and said to you, ‘All I have is yours’?

 In what ways is the elder son ‘lost’, even though he has lived a model life?